 We acknowledge the direct link between our Pupil Premium children and those children with SEND needs.
-50% of children who are pupil premium are also SEND and teachers work very closely with SEND support and the school SENDco to ensure a holistic approach to meeting their needs.
+All the children who are pupil premium are also identified on the SEND register whether for specific needs or for monitoring purposes.
+Teachers work very closely with SEND support and the school SENDco to ensure a holistic approach to meeting their needs.
 We want to enhance oral language skills, address SEMH concerns, increase basic literacy and numeracy skills, offer increased reading opportunities via reading books matched to our phonics programme (Little Wandle Letters and Sounds) and reading for pleasure, and ensure children have access to targeted high quality adult support through targeted intervention programmes.